 Suitable Merom CPUs include: T5270/T5470/T5670/T5800/T5870/T7100/T7250 with 2MB cache,

 and T7300/T7500/T7700/T7800 with 4MB cache.

 Suitable Penryn CPUs include: T8100/T8300 with 3MB cache, and T9300/T9500/X9000 with 6MB cache.

-When an nVidia board is used, rest assured that such a board will have been torture-tested with the Furmark program.
+When a (pre-loved) nVidia board is used, rest assured that such a board will have been torture-tested with the Furmark program.

 FurMark is a very intensive OpenGL benchmark that uses fur rendering algorithms to measure the performance of the graphics card.
 Fur rendering is especially adapted to overheat the GPU and that's why FurMark is also a perfect stability and stress test tool (also called GPU burner) for the graphics card.

 For a limited time there are now also BRAND NEW motherboards available with nVidia NVS140M GPU,